 Resident Evil 2

 After its resounding success on the PlayStation, Capcom decided to port it’s survival-horror epic Resident Evil 2 to the N64 — and the results were fantastic.
 While many assumed the game would have a hard time transitioning to another system, Resident Evil 2’s arrival on the N64 was met with critical acclaim.
 Players assumed the role of two different protagonists, college student Claire Redfield and rookie police officer Leon Kennedy.
-Together, the duo explored the fictional town of Raccoon City while looking for survivors, solving puzzles, and fending off zombies.
+Together, the duo explored the fictional town of Raccoon City while looking for survivors, solving puzzles, and fending off zombies in one of the best Resident Evil games of all time.

 Resident Evil 2 brought the survival horror genre to a system not previously associated with many adult-themed titles.
 It packed an expertly paced storyline, harrowing setting, and consuming gameplay into one of the best adventures on the N64.
 Even with a wonky control setup, the game shined.
 Few games keep you coming back for more while simultaneously scaring the living daylight out of you.
 A full, excellent reimagining of Resident Evil 2 launched on PS4, Xbox One, and PC in 2019.